Asanga Abeyagoonasekera: Early life and career

-Having worked in the Sri Lankan telecommunication sector as a project manager at Sri Lanka Telecom and Hutchison Lanka from 2001 to 2005.
+He began his career in Sri Lanka's telecommunication sector as a project manager at Sri Lanka Telecom and Hutchison Lanka from 2001 to 2005.

-Abeyagoonasekera joined the government sector in 2005 and was appointed chairman of the Ceylon Fishery Harbours Corporation (CFHC) following the Asian tsunami in 2004 which destroyed many fishery harbours.
-He held the post until 2010 after the successful reconstruction of the fishery harbours and transforming the loss-making cooperation into profit,.
-He was appointed chairman of the Sri Lanka Foreign Employment Agency in 2010 and served until 2011.
+Abeyagoonasekera joined the government sector in 2005 and was appointed Chairman of the Ceylon Fishery Harbours Corporation (CFHC) following the Asian tsunami in 2004 which destroyed many fishery harbours.
+He held the post until 2010 after the successful reconstruction of the fishery harbours and transforming the loss-making cooperation into profit.
+He was appointed Chairman of the Sri Lanka Foreign Employment Agency in 2010 and served until 2011.
 Abeyagoonasekera was also on the board of directors of the Sri Lanka Ports Authority from 2005 to 2010.

-He was appointed as executive director of the Lakshman Kadirgamar Institute for International Relations and Strategic Studies government's foreign policy think tank under the Ministry of External Affairs.
-During his tenure, the institute published the first foreign policy research journal the 'Kadirgamar Review' and conducted numerous research activities, including the postwar 'National Reconciliation Conference'.
-During his tenure at LKIIRSS he established many links with foreign think tanks.
-In 2012 Kadirgamar Institute's first MOU with an Indian think tank ICWA was signed.
+He was appointed as Executive Director of the Lakshman Kadirgamar Institute for International Relations and Strategic Studies government's foreign policy think tank under the Ministry of Foreign Affairs.
+During his tenure, the institute published the first foreign policy research journal the 'Kadirgamar Review' and conducted numerous research activities, including the post-war 'National Reconciliation Conference'.
+In 2012, Kadirgamar Institute's first MOU with an Indian think tank ICWA was signed.

 On 10 April 2015, he was appointed as a board director at the Insurance Board of Sri Lanka (IBSL) by the Minister of Finance Ravi Karunanayake.
-Asanga served as a consultant to the Ministry of Finance until May 2016.
+He served as a consultant to the Ministry of Finance until May 2016.

-In 2016 August he was appointed as the founding Director General of the new Security Think tank, the Institute of National Security Studies Sri Lanka(INSSSL).
+In 2016 August, he was appointed as the founding Director General of the new Security Think tank, the Institute of National Security Studies Sri Lanka.(INSS).
 During his tenure the institute published multiple defense and security publications.
+In January 2019, Abeyagoonasekera presented a Monthly Threat Forecast (MTF) to President Maithripala Sirisena highlighting a national security threat; this warning was later referenced in the Presidential Commission of Inquiry on the Easter Attacks (PCOI) on the 2019 Sri Lanka Easter bombings, where he also testified.
+Abeyagoonasekera was immediately transferred from his position when President Gotabaya Rajapaksa came in to power.
+Abeyagoonasekera moved to the United States in 2021 and was arrested upon his return to Sri Lanka in July 2024, when he visited his ailing mother.

-In 2012 Abeyagoonasekera established "Dirisaviya Foundation" a non-governmental not for profit foundation which operates several initiatives including ipaidabribe.lk, a powerful global crowdsourced anticorruption website, the project Global Dignity for School Children, and the Millennium Project Foresight initiative of Sri Lanka.
+In 2012, Abeyagoonasekera established "Dirisaviya Foundation" a non-governmental not for profit foundation which operates several initiatives including ipaidabribe.lk, a powerful global crowdsourced anticorruption website, the project Global Dignity for School Children, and the Millennium Project Foresight initiative of Sri Lanka.
 Dirisaviya Foundation also launched two mobile apps – Sri Dalada and Sinhala Poets.
 The foundation conducted the memorial lecture of the national hero Ven.S.Mahinda Thero.

 Abeyagoonasekera is the founding curator of the Global Shapers Colombo Hub and the Global Dignity Country Chair for Sri Lanka.

 His research work on international relations and geopolitics is published by Routledge, IGI, NUS ISAS, Emerald, Cambridge University, Hudson Institute, South Asia Journal, ORF India, LSE and IPCS.